pya-h/Shatnard/README.md

         the game can be started with different kind of fields and arrangements
     * both are written in console but this variation is much user fiendlier and understandable
     * But the code is much complicated than variation 1, and also much more professional.

-Its ony
-Shatnard console game; a simplae combination of two famous board games: Chess &amp; backgammon.
+Shatnard console game; a simple combination of two famous board games: Chess &amp; backgammon.
 Its mostly written considering backgammon rules and gameplay with a few minor changes and some chess rules; e.g. pieces are not all same and they have chess names actually. winner is the one who moves his/her pieces all out of the board faster.
 Gameplay note: